kakaiba-talaga/AutoHotkey-Scripts/README.md

     Prevents the computer from *sleeping* or *idling* by moving the mouse cursor to different positions at different intervals.

+    Some rules:

+    1. If Windows is locked, the mouse cursor will not be moved.
+    2. If the user is typing, the mouse cursor will not be moved.
+    3. If the mouse cursor position is not the same as the initial position, the mouse cursor will not be moved.
+    4. After some time, this will simulate key presses to prevent idling on some timers.
+If the user is typing, the script will not simulate any key presses.

     This will run at high priority at [maximum performance](#maximum-performance).

     This was inspired by the NoSleep (.Net) app by Mike Langford.